 Rotator Cuff Tears Are a Different Animal

-Do these guarantee that your similar sounding case — or even better — will get the same result?
-Of course not.
-There is no predictive value to comparable case because there are too many other factor to be considered, most notably, venue and the client themselves.
-Still, this give you some flavor in your quest to try to narrow down at least a reasonable range of settlements or jury verdicts for your own case.
+Do these guarantee that your similar-sounding case — or even better — will get the same result?
+No. There is no predictive value to comparable cases because there are too many other factors to consider, most notably the venue and the client themselves.
+Still, this gives you some flavor in your quest to narrow down at least a reasonable range of settlements or jury verdicts for your own case.

-- October 2012, Texas: $96,670 Verdict: A 53 year-old salesman was driving northbound on Loop 463 in Victoria.
-While proceeding through the intersection of Salem Road he was involved in a head-on collision with a State Farm insured driver.
-He was taken by ambulance to a local hospital where he was treated for left shoulder fractures.
-The fractures were treated with open reduction and internal fixation of plates and screws followed by physical therapy.
-He sued the driver for negligence, claiming Defendant was attempting to make a left turn onto the eastbound side and entered his lane.
-Defendant argued that she had stopped in a lane designated for left-turning vehicles and had not initiated a turn when the collision occurrence.
+- 2012 (Texas) $96,670 Verdict: A 53-year-old salesman was driving northbound on Loop 463 in Victoria.
+While proceeding through the intersection of Salem Road, a State Farm-insured driver collided with his vehicle.
+An ambulance took him to a local hospital where the staff treated his left shoulder fractures.
+Hospital staff treated the fractures with open reduction and internal fixation of plates and screws, followed by physical therapy.
+He sued the driver for negligence, claiming the Defendant attempted to turn left onto the eastbound side and entered his lane.
+Defendant argued that she had stopped in a lane designated for left-turning vehicles and had not started a turn when the collision occurred.
 A Victoria County jury found in favor of the Plaintiff and rendered a $96,670 verdict.

-Hiring a Lawyer for Your Case
+Hiring a Lawyer for Your Shoulder Injury Case

 - Rotator Cuff Settlements and Verdicts (Maryland data)